tschoffelen/react-native-email-link/README.md

 #### `app`

-App to open the composer in
+App to open the composer with

 | Type   | Required | Example         |
 | ------ | -------- | --------------- |